NSW Department of Planning and Environment

 Local development

-Local development is the most common type of development in NSW, with projects ranging from home extensions to medium sized commercial, retail and industrial development.
+Local development is the most common type of development in NSW.

 Complying development

-If the application meets certain criteria (identified in the State Policy for exempt and complying development), it can be determined by a certifier (council or an accredited certifier) and approval can be issued within 20 days.
+If your proposal fully meets specific development standards (identified in the State Policy for exempt and complying development), the certifying authority (a council or accredited certifier) can approve it, so you won’t need to lodge a full development application.
+Approval will be issued within 20 days.

-There are also development standards that prevent certain types of complying development from being carried out on flood prone land.
+Some development standards also prevent certain types of complying development on flood-prone land.

 Exempt development – no council approval needed